XII. Questions and Answers on How to Differentiate Between the Work of God and the Work of Man

 “No one is more suitable, and qualified, than God in the flesh for the work of judging the corruption of man’s flesh. … Satan can only be fully defeated if God in the flesh judges the corruption of mankind.
 Being the same as man possessed of normal humanity, God in the flesh can directly judge the unrighteousness of man; this is the mark of His innate holiness, and of His extraordinariness.
 Only God is qualified to, and in the position to judge man, for He is possessed of the truth, and righteousness, and so He is able to judge man.
 Those who are without the truth and righteousness are not fit to judge others”(“Corrupt Mankind Is More in Need of the Salvation of God Become Flesh” in The Word Appears in the Flesh).

-Many people just can’t perceive why God doesn’t choose to use man to do the work of judgment in the last days.
-It is mainly because man’s substance is corrupt with satanic disposition.
-Even if they are perfected and directed by the Holy Spirit, they are unworthy of expressing God’s words, even less expressing God’s disposition, His almightiness and His wisdom or what God has and is.
-Since the man used by God is humanity in substance, with no divinity, he isn’t qualified to work in God’s identity.
-Whatever he says or does can’t represent God.
-So he can’t do the work of saving mankind.
-For example, God used Moses to do the work of the Age of Law.
-Moses himself could convey God’s words just like one of the prophets does.
-So, why did he not dare to speak in God’s stead?
-Because he was a man and he wasn’t God incarnate.
-That is the substantive difference between God incarnate and the man used by God.
-Some asked, “Since God used Moses in the Age of Law, why doesn’t God then use man to do the work of judgment once again in the last days?”
-Something we should know is that there’s a special background for God to use Moses to do the work of the Age of Law.
-People in the Age of Law were shallowly corrupted, and the work of the Age of Law was not to transform man’s disposition, but to issue commandments, statutes, and ordinances to lead mankind’s life.
-God used Moses mainly to issue commandments, statutes and ordinances, to tell man how to obey Jehovah’s laws and commandments and the principles necessary for man’s life, and let man know how to live before God and how to worship God, thus leading the newborn mankind to live on earth.
-His work as such could be fulfilled by using Moses.
-Obviously, whether God does His work by incarnation or by using man in any given age is according to the management plan of God and the need of corrupt mankind.
-The redemptive work in the Age of Grace and the work of judgment in the last days are the work of opening an age and of ending one, and they are the work of redeeming and saving mankind.
-But this absolutely must be done by God incarnate personally, and can’t be done by anyone instead.
-Just as Almighty God says, “The work of God is done by God Himself.
+A lot of people cannot understand why God does not use people to perform His judgment work of the last days.
+The main reason is because man’s essence is that of corrupt mankind and man has Satan’s disposition.
+Even if they are perfected and have the control of the Holy Spirit, they are still not worthy of expressing God’s words, and moreover they are not worthy of expressing God’s disposition, His almightiness and wisdom, and all that He has and is, because a man used by God has the essence of humanity and has no divinity, so he is not qualified to work in God’s identity.
+No matter what he says or does, he cannot represent God, and so he cannot perform the work of saving mankind.
+For example, God used Moses to perform the work of the Age of Law.
+Moses could only convey God’s words like a prophet.
+Why did he not dare to speak on God’s behalf?
+Because he is a man, not God incarnate.
+This is the essential difference between God in the flesh and a person used by God.
+Someone asked just now, since God used Moses to work during the Age of Law, why couldn’t He have used man to perform His judgment work of the last days?
+There is a special context for God using Moses to do the work during the Age of Law.
+The corruption of man by Satan during the Age of Law was not very thorough.
+The work of the Age of Law was not the work of changing man’s disposition, but was the work of promulgating commandments and laws and decrees to guide people’s lives.
+God used Moses mainly to promulgate commandments and laws and decrees, telling people how to abide by the laws and commandments of Jehovah God and what principles people should live by, so people could understand how to live before God and worship God, in order to lead newborn humans to learn how to live on earth.
+The results of this work can be achieved just by God using Moses to do it.
+This shows that in every age, whether God becomes flesh to work or uses man to work is all based on God’s management plan and the needs of corrupt mankind.
+The work of redemption in the Age of Grace and the work of judgment in the last days are all work to begin an age and end an age.
+They are the work of redeeming mankind and saving mankind, and must be personally done by God incarnate Himself.
+Nobody can replace Him.
+Just as Almighty God says.
+“The work of God is done by God Himself.
 It is He who sets His work in motion, and also He who concludes it.
 It is He who plans the work, and also He who manages it, and even more, it is He who brings the work to fruition.
-It is as stated in the Bible, ‘I am the Beginning and the End; I am the Sower and the Reaper.’
-All that is related to the work of His management is done by His hand.
+It is as stated in the Bible, “I am the Beginning and the End; I am the Sower and the Reaper.”
+All that is related to the work of His management is done by Himself.
 He is the Ruler of the six-thousand-year management plan; none can do His work in His stead or bring His work to a close, for it is He who is in control of all.
 Since He created the world, He will lead the entire world to live in His light, and He will conclude the entire age to bring all of His plan to fruition!” (“The Mystery of the Incarnation (1)” in The Word Appears in the Flesh).

 from the movie script of Who Is He That Has Returned